psy0rz/zfs_autobackup/README.md

 In some cases (Linux -> FreeBSD) this means certain properties are not fully supported on the target system.

-Try using something like: --filter-properties xattr
+Try using something like: --filter-properties xattr or --ignore-transfer-errors.

+### zfs receive fails, but snapshot seems to be received successful.

+This happens if you transfer between different Operating systems/zfs versions or feature sets.

+Try using the --ignore-transfer-errors option.
+This will ignore the error.
+It will still check if the snapshot is actually received correctly.

 ## Restore example